scopeInfinity/FuzzyOS/README.md

 Please find all releases at https://github.com/scopeInfinity/FuzzyOS/releases

-The new releases should have following artifacts:
- - VMDK image
+The VMDK image can be found under `Assets` for the corresponding release.

- - Test Screenshots
+### Screenshots

- - Source code
+The screenshots can be located as `Artifacts` under completed run on [Actions/CI](https://github.com/scopeInfinity/FuzzyOS/actions/workflows/ci.yaml?query=branch%3Amaster+event%3Apush+is%3Asuccess).

 ### Boot OS